binarymatt/cheese_emporium/README.rst

  Cheese Emporium
 =================

-A simple application for facilitating the serving of a static python package index.
+A simple application to facilitate the serving of a static python package index.